Lee Marvin: Community property case

 In 1971, Marvin was sued by Michelle Triola, his live-in girlfriend from 1965 to 1970, who legally changed her surname to "Marvin".
 Although the couple never married, she sought financial compensation similar to that available to spouses under California's alimony and community property laws.
 Triola claimed Marvin made her pregnant three times and paid for two abortions, while one pregnancy ended in miscarriage.
 She claimed the second abortion left her unable to bear children.
 The result was the landmark "palimony" case, Marvin v.
 Marvin, 18 Cal.
 3d 660 (1976).

-In 1979, Marvin was ordered to pay $104,000 to Triola for "rehabilitation purposes", but the court denied her community property claim for one-half of the $3.6 million which Marvin had earned during their six years of cohabitation – distinguishing nonmarital relationship contracts from marriage, with community property rights only attaching to the latter by operation of law.
+In 1979, Marvin was ordered to pay $104,000 to Triola for "rehabilitation purposes", but the court denied her community property claim for half of the $3.6 million Marvin had earned during their six years of cohabitation – distinguishing nonmarital relationship contracts from marriage, with community property rights only attaching to the latter by operation of law.
 Rights equivalent to community property only apply in nonmarital relationship contracts when the parties expressly, whether orally or in writing, contract for such rights to operate between them.
 In August 1981, the California Court of Appeal found that no such contract existed between them and nullified the award she had received.
 Michelle Triola died of lung cancer on October 30, 2009, having been with actor Dick Van Dyke since 1976.

 Later there was controversy after Marvin characterized the trial as a "circus", saying "everyone was lying, even I lied".
 There were official comments about possibly charging Marvin with perjury, but no charges were filed.

 This case was used as fodder for a mock debate skit on Saturday Night Live called "Point Counterpoint" and a skit on The Tonight Show Starring Johnny Carson with Carson as Adam, and Betty White as Eve.